btoll/benjamintoll.com/content/post/the_lpic1_102_essential_system_services.md

 ## Network Time Protocols

-The best clocks to synchronize to are a reference or [atomic clock].  [`SNTP`] (Simple Network Time Protocal) and `NTP` are both networking protocols that allow for clock synchronization with these reference clocks, although the public are not allowed direct access to them.
+The best clocks to use for synchronizing are a reference or [atomic clock].  [`SNTP`] (Simple Network Time Protocal) and `NTP` are both networking protocols that allow for clock synchronization with these reference clocks, although the public are not allowed direct access to them.

 ![X_Windows](/images/ntp_stratums.png)

 ### `SNTP`

-If your system initialization service is `systemd`, then by default its using `SNTP`, not `NTP`.  `SNTP` is a lighter-weight protocol, and pratically it means that your system will not serve `NTP` to other machines.
+If your system initialization service is `systemd`, then by default it is using `SNTP`, not `NTP`.  `SNTP` is a lighter-weight protocol, the main difference being that your system will not serve `NTP` to other machines.

 `SNTP` is used only when the [`systemd-timesync`] daemon is active.
 To check its status: